flathub/xyz.armcord.ArmCord/README.md

 This is the flatpak for ArmCord.
 Due to sandbox limitations, it might not function as expected, so some ways to get it working are detailed below:

+## Tray icons

+This flatpak has the appropriate permissions for tray icons out of the box; however, GNOME does not provide native tray icons support out of the box, due to the current specification being *horribly* outdated and not being sandbox-friendly.

+The extension that should be used to obtain tray icons is [appindicator-support](https://extensions.gnome.org/extension/615/appindicator-support/).
+Enable this extension and disable any other alternatives and tray icons will function as expected.

 ## Discord Rich Presence
 ### Native applications
 A solution that works short-term is to run `ln -sf $XDG_RUNTIME_DIR/{.flatpak/xyz.armcord.ArmCord/xdg-run,}/discord-ipc-0`.